 Mobile Medical Alert Systems

-So which is best for you?
+So which meets your needs?
 Should you get an in-home or mobile alert system?
 Well, that's a choice you or your caretaker must make.
 But if you take an honest look at your lifestyle, the decision should be easy!

 Testing out Bay Alarm Medical’s SOS Smartwatch